 Marie is an agronomist.
 She is particularly interested in the sustainable and organic cultivation of vegetables and other plants.
 In her own garden, she gained experience and likes to try things out to learn from nature.
 She is particularly interested in the values and principles of permaculture, in order to contribute not only to the well-being of nature, but also to the well-being of people and future generations.

-Learn moreWhat are good neighbors for pumpkin?
+Learn MoreWhat are good companion plants for pumpkin?

 Good neighbors for pumpkins include beans, peas, chamomile, nasturtium, garlic, kohlrabi, corn, radishes, marigolds, sunflowers and marigolds.
 But the herbs marjoram and oregano, hyssop and lavender also go well alongside pumpkin.

-Which plants are bad neighbors for pumpkins?
+Which plants are bad companion plants for pumpkins?

 Plants that you should not plant next to pumpkins are eggplants, dill, potatoes, peppers, tomatoes, zucchini and onions.